jschappel/LoLookup/README.md

 ### Installation
 1) download the lol.exe file.
-2) Save it to a folder names Lolookup on your computer
+2) Save it to a folder named Lolookup on your computer
 3) Add the path the Lolookup folder as a env variable on your computer
 4) open a cmd prompt and type ```lol help```